scorpion-26/gBar/README.md

 ```
 The second argument is the name of the shared library (without 'lib' and '.so').

+For more examples on how to use the gBar API, you can have a look at the built-in widgets (AudioFlyin.cpp, BluetoothDevices.cpp, Bar.cpp) as they use the same API.

 ## FAQ
 ### There are already many GTK bars out there, why not use them?